didiersmith/marys-maidens/chapters/the-floor.md

 Tyler bit his lip and led the prick past the mismatched racks of single wombs.
 They really had all been top-of-the-line - back when they were new.
 Now that the oldest generations were long past their warranty periods and one of the main womb vendors had gone out of business, an increasing fraction of the equipment was held together with Flex-Seal and crossed fingers.
 Still - if it ain't broke...

 The delivery room was empty - still twelve weeks until Batch 46 was ready.
-Then it would be a madhouse for five days - the place would be crawling with temps, running back and forth, cracking open the eggs and hooking the bubs up.
+Then it would be a madhouse for five days - the place would be crawling with temps running back and forth, cracking open the eggs and hooking the bubs up.
 Gastric tube, catheter, poop chute, _Cocomelon_.
 Not complicated, but someone always managed to screw it up.
 Historical data indicated an expected 95% yield - 760 bubs for the nursery.

 "Looks clean," remarked the prick.
 No other comments.

 The nursery was bustling.
 Batch 45 was in that awkward phase where some of them were starting to crawl, but others were content to lie on their backs all day, happily absorbing the hypnotic melodies and visuals of _Cocomelon_.
 Waste tubes had to come out of the crawlers, or they'd get tangled.
-Dozens of nurses in purple scrubs chased after the crawlers, keeping them from hurting themselves, changing their diapers, and pumping fortified goat milk into their gastric tubes.
+Dozens of nurses in purple scrubs chased after the crawlers, keeping them from hurting themselves, changing their diapers, and pumping fortified organic goat milk into their gastric tubes.

 "They're differentiating," the prick remarked.
 "Looks labour intensive."